dzigibro/Edge-Chrome-Dumper/README.md

 Based on C# POC by  Tom Jøran Sønstebyseter Rønning  https://github.com/L1v1ng0ffTh3L4N/EdgeSavedPasswordsDumper

-Ported into C and added Chrome as target.
+I have Ported the codebase into C to avoid dependecies and added Chrome as target.
 Most likely works on any Chromium based browser.

 ---